 Before approving a mortgage, Croatian banks want assurance that you will pay them back.
 If you have temporary residency, it is highly unlikely that you will be approved for a mortgage.
 If you are approved, it will be for a fraction of the purchase price.
 Most likely, you’ll be flat out refused, since you have not yet proven your long-term connection to the country and they see you as a risk.

-Banks will always prefer permanent residents and citizens when issuing a mortgage.
+Banks will always prefer permanent residents and Croatian citizens when issuing a mortgage.
 The exception would be for EU nationals, whom are technically supposed to be treated like Croatian citizens across the board.
 There are some banks that will lend to EU nationals as long as they can prove they are getting a regular salary, whether that be in Croatia or in their home country.

 11. You can choose your repayment schedule

 With regards to your repayment schedule, you have two options.
 You may repay your mortgage loan in equal monthly annuities/rates or in annuities with a gradual increase over four repayment periods.
 These options depend on your bank and its policies.